PJWalker/daggerheart/content/Items/Flickerfly Pendant.md

 ---
+publish: "true"
-tags: [uncommon]
+tags: [Item]
 ---

-While worn, your melee weapons can hit creatures up to Very Close range. *Your weapon’s wake is extended with a gossamer sheen*
+# Flickerfly Pendant

+While you carry this pendant, your weapons with a Melee range that deal physical damage have a gossamer sheen and can attack targets within Very Close range.